 I have to admit, it was a little weird immediately flipping the cake upside-down when it came out of the oven, which is what you have to do to keep that cake nice and springy.
 And I was a little surprised that the cake didn’t plummet to the ground as soon as we flipped it over.
 But, you learn something new every day, right?

-This Pumpkin Angel Food Cake has just enough pumpkin flavor in it to make it the perfect autumn dessert.
+This angel food cake has just enough pumpkin flavor in it to make it the perfect autumn dessert.
 It’s soooo easy- anyone could do it!

 If you’ve never made an angel food cake before but love it as much as I do, get yourself a boxed cake mix and try out this recipe today!